 Biomedical engineer.
 My research interest is focused on applying data science methods and statistical approaches to neuroimaging analyses, as well as using brain connectivity measures to improve our knowledge of the structure and integrity of networks in certain neurological diseases.
 Furthermore, being at CJNeurolab has given me the opportunity to explore neuroscience from different perspectives.

-Postdoctoral researcher of the Medicine Department at the University of Barcelona.
+Marie Skłodowska-Curie postdoctoral researcher at the Centre for Addiction and Mental Health (CAMH), Toronto (CA), and the Medicine Department at the University of Barcelona.
 Member of the Institute of Neurosciences .